Add and verify a domain in Apple Business Manager

 If the TXT record has been incorrectly entered into the DNS zone file, the Check Now button won’t change.

-After a domain has been successfully verified, you can remove the TXT record from the zone file.
+After a domain has been successfully verified you can remove the TXT record from the zone file if necessary.